 Customers who want to track always want to see more about their delivery – the location, the time courier update the latest delivery status, or when the package is out for delivery.
 Imagine the time your customers spend on tracking order at Fedex or UPS is now spent on your website.
 Amazon does a great job indeed (even though it only support the key couriers in US).

-Advice: Integrate UPS, USPS, Fedex API to allow customers to view the detailed delivery status at your own website.
+Advice: Integrate UPS, USPS, Fedex or AfterShip API to allow customers to view the detailed delivery status at your own website.
 Do not have a developer?
 Insert the AfterShip Track Button to display the tracking results easily - Just a simple code like facebook like button.

 Do you know Amazon has a service to allow customers to receive delivery notification by SMS?
 Customers get informed if the order is shipped, out for delivery, delivered or encounters an exception.

-Advice (promo time ): Now your store, small or big, can easily integrate with AfterShip and send out notification messages.
-And if it is below 500 packages each month – it is free for the beta version, register now!
+Advice: Now your store, small or big, can easily integrate with AfterShip and send out notification messages by signing up free and then upgrade to premium.
+Sign up now!